-“I just got some serious scoop from the hairdresser I saw,” I said to Michael as I came back into the hotel room.
+“I just got a serious scoop from the hairdresser,” I tell my husband as I walk into our hotel room.

 “Why?
-Isn’t that the one Dr. Messite told us we had to visit?”
+Isn’t that the one our dentist said we had to visit?”

-Dr. Messite is our hilarious and elegantly old school dentist.
-We love him so much, he attended our wedding.
-He also has a voice similar to Snagglepuss from the old Hanna-Barbera cartoons, but don’t tell him I said so.
+We have a hilarious and elegantly old school dentist.
+We love him so much he attended our wedding.
+He has a voice similar to Snagglepuss from the old Hanna-Barbera cartoons, but don’t tell him I said so.

-Elizabeth you must go to the Barnes Museum when you’re in Philadelphia.
-Marilyn and I drove down for the opening and it’s just magnificent, splendiferous even.
+You must go to the Barnes Museum.
+We drove down for the opening-it’s magnificent, splendiferous even.

-“So what’s the story?”
-Michael asked, bringing me back into the room.
+“So what’s the story?” my husband asks to bring me back into the room.

-“Well, bear in mind I have obviously not fact checked or google searched any of this, plus I don’t think I can recall all of it accurately so, this is strictly salon gossip,” I paused, “you know I just heard your eyes roll even though I didn’t see them.”
+“Well, bear in mind I haven’t fact checked or google searched any of this-plus I don’t think I can recall all of it accurately.
+So, this is strictly salon gossip,” I pause.

 “What’s the story?”

-This man named Barnes had a tough life, grew up on the wrong side of the tracks, etcetera.
-He made his fortune by inventing acetaminophen?
-Maybe?
+Ok, this man Barnes had a tough life-grew up on the wrong side of the tracks, etc. He made his fortune because he invented acetaminophen, maybe?
 Something like that.
-In the era of Gertrude Stein, at the height of French Impressionism he had a lot of money and decided to collect art…a lot of art…30 billion dollars worth of art…maybe less.
-I can’t remember.
-He sequestered it away in a museum he built specifically around the collection, just outside of Philadelphia.
-In fact, the building was SO specific it was actually built around a painting, I believe by Manet.
-However, Barnes decided he would only make this collection accessible to children who attended a specific school, it was not to be viewed by the public.
-And MOST importantly he did not want the art to fall into the hands of the Philadelphia art world…
+In the era of Gertrude Stein, the height of French Impressionism, he had a lot of money and decided to collect art-a lot of art, thirty billion dollars worth of art.
+Maybe less, I can’t remember.
+He sequestered this art in a museum he built specifically around the collection outside Philadelphia.
+In fact, the building was SO specific it was actually built around a painting-I think by Manet.
+Barnes decided to only make this collection accessible to children who attended a specific school; it was not to be viewed by the public.
+MOST importantly-he did not want his collection to fall into the hands of the Philadelphia art world.

-I guess he thought they were all a lot of uppity so and so’s.
-Oh…and there was also something about Annenberg.
+I guess he thought they were a bunch of uppity so and so’s.
+Oh-there was also something about Annenberg.
 They got into an argument one night.
 I think Barnes told Annenberg he shouldn’t be so snooty because everyone knew his grandfather made all of his money in the mafia.
-Apparently this was common knowledge, but Annenberg, I guess, had the same sense of humor as maybe someone like…Tom Cruise.
-Right?
-You know what I mean, right?
-No sense of humor…especially about anything related to his own shortcomings.
-So Annenberg & Barnes never spoke again.
+Apparently this was common knowledge, but Annenberg never spoke to Barnes again.

-Oo Oo Oo!
-Wait!
-So when Barnes died…he had no heirs and a will that stated 2 things:
+Oo!
+Wait.
+When Barnes died he had no heirs and a will that stated two things:

-“But wait, I thought the Barnes Museum was in Philladelphia?”
+“Wait, I thought the Barnes Museum was in Philadelphia?”

-It is!
-Dr. Messite attended the opening of the new space in Philly just last year.
-And guess who’s primarily responsible for breaking the will and funding the move?
-The Annenberg Foundation, even!
-So, my hairdresser is boycotting the museum.
+It is.
+Our dentist attended the opening of the new space in Philly last year.
+AND- guess who’s primarily responsible not just for breaking the will, but also for funding the move?
+The Annenberg Foundation, even.
+In conclusion-my hairdresser is boycotting the museum.

 For more in-depth (correct) information on the Barnes click here.

-While I’m very sorry Mr. Barnes’ final wishes were not honored, I am very glad I was able to view so many fabulous paintings displayed so meaningfully.
-It was an unforgettable experience however it came to be.
+While I’m sorry Mr. Barnes’ final wishes were not honored-I am glad I was able to view so many fabulous paintings displayed so meaningfully.
+It was an unforgettable experience-however it came to be.

 Photographs were strictly prohibited inside the museum.
 For a lovely slide show from the NYTimes click here.